-Revenue of the Company's Milling business under San Miguel Mills, Inc. (SMMI) grew by 11% on account of higher flour sales volume and additional revenue from the grain terminal operations.
-The reduction in wheat cost, although resulted in a slide in selling prices, enabled the business to surpass last year's operating income.
+Revenue of the Company's Milling business under San Miguel Mills, Inc. (SMMI) grew by 7% on account of higher flour sales volume and additional revenue from the grain terminal operations.
+The reduction in wheat cost enabled the business to surpass last year's operating income.